daisy/pipeline-framework/Main/README.txt

    * NEW: module containing a copy of commonly referenced DTDs and XML entities.
    * dtbook-to-zedai: refactored to allow calling the load/convert/store parts separately.
+   * upgrade-dtbook: temporarily removed from the script list until we decide how we deal with output ports
+   * merge-dtbook: temporarily removed from the script list until we decide how we deal with output ports

 The full list of changes can be found at: http://code.google.com/p/daisy-pipeline/w/ReleaseNotes